CGM Guide

 No one is aiming for 8% hypoglycaemia in real life.
 This threshold simply ensures enough data in the low range to meaningfully assess performance.

 Q5.
-What percentage of comparison readings were > 16.7 mmol/L (300 mg/dL)?
+What percentage of comparison readings were >16.7 mmol/L (300 mg/dL)?

 Which CGMs with insulin dosing approval have been tested robustly?

+The most up-to-date DSN Forum Chart is hosted on their website.
+The first chart uses the five study-design questions above to identify which CGM devices have been tested using methods that meet basic international standards.
 It provides an overview of CGM systems currently available in the UK and Europe and gives each device a study design score out of 5.

 Any CGM system with a study design score less than 5 does not provide enough evidence to understand the risk when using for insulin dosing.
-Specifically, the risk of using readings in the low and very high glucose ranges — exactly where clinical and insulin dosing decisions are made.
+Specifically, the risk of using readings in the low and very high glucose ranges โ€” exactly where clinical and insulin dosing decisions are made.

 This remains true even if a CGM system has a CE mark for non-adjunctive use across a wide age range.

-More recently, CE marking for CGMs used to drive automated insulin delivery (AID), without peer-reviewed published data, has triggered serious concerns.
+More recently, CE marking for CGMs used to drive automated insulin delivery (AID) without peer-reviewed published data has triggered serious concerns.
 These have been highlighted by paediatric endocrine societies and adult diabetes technology networks.

 This does not mean those CGMs and AIDs are unsafe; it means we do not know the risk.

 From this point forward, we only discuss CGM systems with a study design score of 5.
-They are;
+They are:

 • Accu-Chek SmartGuide